open-aac/openaac.org/knaac-awards/2025/index.md

       <h4>Himani from CA</h4>
       <img src="/images/2025/knaac/himani.png" class='photo' alt='' />
       <span class='sub'>
       Himani was educationally neglected in her school, but quickly adopted AAC once it was made available.
-Since then Himani has made several presentations in settings from her class to large conferences.
-She has worked as a PRC Ambassador.
-She has worked with her mother and local librarian to start a Story Time for AAC program in her local community.
+Since then, Himani has made several presentations in settings from her class to large conferences.
+She works as a PRC Ambassador, writing blogs and representing them in local conferences.
+She has worked with her mother, collaborating with her local librarian and California State University, East Bay to start “Storytime with AAC”, a library-based program for emergent AAC users.
+She has been volunteering for this program at her local library for the last 2 years.
 She keeps her grades high in general education and hopes to be a psychiatrist someday.
       </span>
     </div>
     <div class='nominee' data-rank='3'>